Skip to main content

 Replace <account> with your Snowflake account identifier (e.g., xy12345.us-east-1).

 This endpoint remains the canonical machine API for Metatate.
 Snowflake Intelligence does not wire directly to the raw VARIANT signatures in the agent builder UI; it uses the core.agent_* wrappers documented in the Snowflake Intelligence guide.
+Claude Code and Cortex Code use this managed MCP endpoint directly after their Metatate plugins are installed and client authentication is configured.
+Custom MCP clients can use the same endpoint when their runtime supports HTTP MCP and the required OAuth configuration.

 Next Steps